eTextile/Matrix/README.md

 ## Kit Ordering
-If you want a sensor just drop me an eMail at matrix@eTextile.org I make all sensors bay hand.
-It take one or two days to make it and send it by post.
+If you want a sensor just drop me an eMail at matrix@eTextile.org I make all sensors by hand.
+It can take few weeks to make it and send it by post.
 All sensors are tested before shipping.
 If you have any mistake I will help you to fix it or replace the eTextile sensor.